Title: On the Wings of Unexpected Change

 “I can tell you that he understands everything that is happening around him, understands what you are saying and if he is anything like me, really needs some help from someone who has thumbs.
 Might want to go do that now,” John prodded the Marine along.
 He had a very good idea what was going on with those two and, well, he had no problems with it.

 As soon as his subordinate ran out the door, John closed it up tight and looked at the two scientists.
-“Can you get on the radio and talk to whomever is running the whole thing with Chuck and make sure they let him get some sleep?
-If he’s been up this whole time, he’s coming up on thirty plus hours awake and there is no need.
+“Can you get on the radio and talk to whoever is running the whole thing with Chuck and make sure they let him get some sleep?
+If he’s been up this whole time, he’s coming up on twenty-eight plus hours awake and there is no need.
 I have to talk to Weir and I want all my people accounted for.”

 “We can do that,” Radek agreed after a careful look at his boss.
 “But we still do not know why you changed or how you changed back!”